Getting Started

 my first encrypted tdf

-Example nanoTDF sucessful decryption
+Example nanoTDF successful decryption

 otdfctl decrypt --host $PLATFORM_HOST --tdf-type nano example.nano.tdf